Between an institute and a faculty

 An empirical turn in psychology in Basel

-The new direction of the institute was also supported by colleagues alongside Steiner.
-Similarly at the beginning of 1978, Viktor Hobi was appointed as an extraordinary (associate) professor for “clinical psychology,” a position he held, since 1985 as a full professor, until his retirement in the winter semester of 1998/99.
-In the year he was promoted to full professor, he published the manual Basler Befindlichkeitsskala: ein Self-Rating zur Verlaufsmessung der Befindlichkeit (Basel affect scale: a self-rating protocol for monitoring well-being), following newer empirical standards.
+The institute's new direction was also supported by colleagues alongside Steiner.
+Similarly at the beginning of 1978, Viktor Hobi was appointed as an extraordinary (associate) professor for “clinical psychology,” a position he held (since 1985 as a full professor) until his retirement in the winter semester of 1998/99.
+In the year he was promoted to full professor, he published the manual Basler Befindlichkeitsskala: Ein Self-Rating zur Verlaufsmessung der Befindlichkeit (Basel affect scale: a self-rating protocol for monitoring well-being), following newer empirical standards.
 While both Steiner and Hobi were students of Hans Kunz, in 1979 Walter Perrig, an assistant from Fribourg who was trained in experimental and statistical methods during his studies, joined the faculty.
 Perrig worked intensively on methodological aspects of research in Basel and was appointed extraordinary (associate) professor in 1988 with this focus.
 After he left for Bern, his chair was upgraded to a third full professorship.
 The position, devoted to “general psychology and methodology,” was assumed by Klaus Opwis in 1997, who holds it to this day.

 With a firm hand: reconceptualizing the study of psychology